Superhzf/PaperImplementation/NLP/Similarity_Analysis_of_Contextual_Word_Representation-Models/README.md

 We will do this task in the local Python environment mainly using the [huggingface](https://huggingface.co/) package instead of in the conda environment.

 Doing this task is as simple as running `python3 transformer2HDF5.py`.
+The credits should go to [here](https://github.com/johnmwu/contextual-corr-analysis/blob/dev/get_transformer_representations.py)

+# 5. Generate attentions of Bert, GPT2, and XLNet

+Similarly, we will do this task in the local Python environment.

+Doing this task is as simple as running `python3 attention2HDF5.py`.
 The credits should go to [here](https://github.com/johnmwu/contextual-corr-analysis/blob/dev/get_transformer_attentions.py)

+# 6. Generate representations with random weights of GPT2 and XLNet

+Again, we will do this task in the local Python environment.

+Doing this task is as simple as running `python3 transformers2HDF5_rand.py`.
+The credits should go to [here](https://github.com/johnmwu/contextual-corr-analysis/blob/dev/get_transformer_representations.py)

+# 7.